-One of the options to mitigate the effects of irradiation on reactor pressure vessels (RPVs) is to thermally anneal them to restore the toughness properties that have been degraded by neutron irradiation.
+One of the options to mitigate the effects of irradiation on RPVs is to thermally anneal them to restore the toughness properties that have been degraded by neutron irradiation.
 Even though a postirradiation anneal may be deemed successful, a critical aspect of continued RPV operation is the rate of embrittlement upon reirradiation.
-There are insufficient data available to allow for verification models of reirradiation embrittlement or for the development of a reliable predictive methodology.
+There are insufficient data available to allow for verification of available models of reirradiation embrittlement or for the development of a reliable predictive methodology.
 This is especially true in the case of fracture toughness data.
-Under the U.S.-Russia Joint Coordinating Committee for Civilian Nuclear Reactor Safety (JCCCNRS), Working Group 3 on Radiation Embrittlement, Structural Integrity, and Life Extension of Reactor Vessels and Supports agreed to conduct a comparative study of annealing and reirradiation effects on RPV steels.
-The Working Group agreed that each side would irradiate, anneal, reirradiate (if feasible), and test two materials of the other; so far, only Charpy impact and tensile specimens have been included.
-Oak Ridge National Laboratory (ORNL) conducted such a program (irradiation and annealing) with two weld metals representative of VVER-440 and VVER-1000 RPVs, while the Russian Research Center-Kurchatov Institute (RRC-KI) conducted a program (irradiation, annealing, reirradiation, and reannealing) with Heavy-Section Steel Technology (HSST) Program Plate 02 and Heavy-Section Steel Irradiation (HSSI) Program weld 73W.
+Under the U.S.-Russia JCCCNRS, Working Group 3 on Radiation Embrittlement, Structural Integrity, and Life Extension of Reactor Vessels and Supports agreed to conduct a comparative study of annealing and reirradiation effects on RPV steels.
+The Working Group agreed that each side would irradiate, anneal, reirradiate (if feasible), and test two materials of the other.
+CVN and tensile specimens have been included.
+ORNL conducted such a program (irradiation and annealing) with two weld metals representative of VVER-440 and VVER-1000 RPVs including static three-point bend tests of precracked CVN (PCVN) specimens, while the RRC-KI conducted a program (irradiation, annealing, reirradiation, and reannealing) with HSST Plate 02 and HSSI Weld 73W.
 The results for each material from each laboratory are compared with those from the other laboratory.
-The ORNL experiments with the VVER welds included irradiation to about 1×10^{19} n/cm2 (>1 MeV), while the RRC-KI experiments with the U.S. materials included irradiations from about 2 to 18×10^{19} n/cm2